NizyBoxer03/quadratic-function-utilities/README.md

 Second, build the file using ```make```.

 # How to use
-If on Windows, either double-click the file or run it from the the Command Prompt.
+If on Windows, either double-click the file in the bin folder or run it from the the Command Prompt.
 If on Linux, type ```chmod +x ./QuadraticFunctions``` and then ```./QuadraticFunctions``` to run it